Tutorial

 -

-Read the sleep statistics that were automatically calculated by the sheet.
+Read the sleep statistics that are automatically calculated by the sheet.

-SomnoBot uses a validated and published neural network to score human sleep with high accuracy.
-However, if you want to assess how SomnoBot scores compare to those of a human expert, we suggest the following.
+SomnoBot uses validated and published neural networks to stage human sleep with high accuracy.
+If you want to compare SomnoBot's scores with those of a human expert, you can follow this protocol:

 -

-Read and learn about sleep scoring accuracy of human experts and automated systems here.
+Read about the scoring accuracy of human experts and automated systems here.

 -

-Select one or several of your sleep recordings and score human sleep manually (or let another expert annotator score human sleep).
+Select one or several of your sleep recordings and have them scored manually by you or another expert.

 -

-Use SomnoBot to determine sleep scores for your sleep recordings from step 3.
+Use SomnoBot to determine sleep scores for the same recordings as described in step 4.

 -

-Determine Cohen's Kappa between SomnoBot's scores and the manually determined scores.
-We provide a spreadsheet that can help you with calculating Cohen's Kappa.
+Determine Cohen's Kappa between SomnoBot's scores and the manual scores.
+We provide a spreadsheet that can help you calculate Cohen's Kappa.

 -